bertrand-benoit/bankAccountReportToQIF/README.md

 This way, [scripts-common](https://github.com/bertrand-benoit/scripts-common) project will be available and you can use this tool.

+## Configuration files
+This tools uses the configuration file feature of the [scripts-common](https://github.com/bertrand-benoit/scripts-common) project.

+The global configuration file, called **default.conf**, is in the root directory of this repository.
+It contains default configuration for this tool, and should NOT be edited.

+You can/should create your own configuration file **~/.config/bankReportToQIF.conf** and override any value you want to adapt output QIF to your needs.

 ## Usage
 ```bash
 BNP Bank PDF Account Report Converter to QIF format, version 3.0.